Australian Government's Country Origin Labelling Reforms for food sold in Australia

 Trading partners will find specific information on Australia's country of origin labelling in the Factsheet for Trading Partners |

-Changes to labelling requirements for imported foods with some Australian ingredients packed in Australia
+Changes to labelling requirements for some imported foods packed in Australia

 The department has identified that an amendment to Section 22 of the Information Standard is required to reflect the policy intent adopted by Australian governments.
 The amendment would mainly affect a very narrow range of foods made in a single overseas country, which are subsequently packed in Australia.